frederic-perez/AmE-dictionary/data/dictionary.md

 __rebate__ _n_ :six: A partial refund to someone who has paid too much for tax, rent, or a utility. _Syn_ refund, partial refund, repayment _To pay rebates._ :es: reembolso _Amount off MSRP includes all additional available rebate and incentive programs._ _Tax rebates._ _10% rebate with the purchase of 3 or more Bosch kitchen appliances._
 __rebellion__ :pencil2:
 __rebop__ _n_ :four: A form of jazz improvising by musicians of the post-bebop era that embodies the traditions of bebop but includes the musical advances since that time, i.e. group improvisation, free, pentagonic and intervalic improvising, as well as incorporating contemporary and historic rhythmic concepts.
-__rebuff__ _v_ :nine: (rebuffed) To refuse; to offer sudden or harsh resistance; to turn down or shut out.
+__rebuff__ _v_ :nine::m: (rebuffed) To refuse; to offer sudden or harsh resistance; to turn down or shut out.
 To refuse to accept a helpful suggestion offer from someone, often by answering in an unfriendly way. _Syn_ reject, turn down, decline _She rebuffed all suggestions that she should resign._ _The effort has been rebuffed._
 __rebuke__ _n_ :four::hammer:
 __rebut__ _v_
 __rebuttal__ _n_